GENI-NSF/geni-tools/README-stitching.txt

 `Error reserving vlan tag for …` OR
 `vlan tag … not available` OR
 `Could not find a free vlan tag` OR
-`Could not reserve a vlan tag for`
+`Could not reserve a vlan tag for` OR
+`Error in building the dependency tree, probably not available vlan path`
  - Some VLAN tag you requested is not available.
 Stitcher will try to find another and try again.